fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; All hail the mighty coffee bean! This humble

 There are almost as many opinions about what the top coffee is as there are coffee drinkers.
 Here, we’ll break down the characteristics of several brands and their coffees to help you decide what coffee to try next.

-Starting our list is LifeBoost's Medium Roast coffee beans.
+Starting our list are LifeBoost's Medium Roast coffee beans.
 This company started with the idea of bringing the healthiest coffee beans possible to the consumer.

 LifeBoost coffee is also low acid.
-They claim that even people who had to give up coffee due to stomach issues reported no ill effect on their belly.
+They claim that even people who had to give up coffee due to stomach issues reported no ill effects on their belly.
 So, if you've had to limit or give up your coffee intake, it may be worth it to give LifeBoost coffee a try.

 All of the beans for Lifeboost's coffee beans are grown at elevation.
 The coffee is single-origin from Nicaragua.
 After hand-picking the coffee cherries, the workers wash and sun-dry the coffee beans.
 Then the coffee beans have a 30-day rest period which allows the flavor to develop.

 Lifeboost Coffee also takes steps to take care of the planet and the people on it.
 Its coffee is always fairly traded and they ensure that the farmers use sustainable growing practices.

 This company offers one of the best coffee beans in a range of roasts and flavors.
 Our top pick is their medium roast.
 It offers the rich, bold flavor the region is known for.
 This full-bodied brew has an earthy touch.
 The aroma has caramel and woody notes.
 With all their coffee, you only get 100% specialty-grade arabica beans.